 Need something quick and healthy for dinner?
-Today I’m sharing my go-to FOUR ingredient meals!
+Today I’m sharing my go-to FOUR ingredient dinner!
 This sesame veggie pasta is perfect if you’re short on time or if you’ve had a long day at the hospital and just need something STAT!

-Did I mention it’s healthy?
+So how did I come up with this meal?
 I was desperate to find a healthier version of my favorite takeout meal, and this is it.
 It’s low in sodium but high in protein and fiber!
 It’s also faster than take-out too (under 15 minutes).

-Today’s recipe is vegetarian, but you can easily boost the protein content by adding meat.
+Today’s recipe is vegetarian, but you can easily boost the protein content by adding meat or a meat alternative.
 For protein suggestions, check out the bottom of this post.

 A frozen bag of Stir-fry Vegetable blend.

 You can find this in your grocery store freezer aisle.
-If it’s not called Stir-fry blend, look for a bag with a mix of broccoli, green beans, peas, carrots, celery, red peppers, water chestnuts, and onions.
+If it’s not specifically called Stir-fry blend, look for a bag with a mix of broccoli, green beans, peas, carrots, celery, red peppers, water chestnuts, and onions.